rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 == ⛳ Shortcodes ==

-Use shortcodes to add the icon/button with inline the Post content, widget area.
+Use shortcodes to add WhatsApp icon/button with inline the Post content, widget area.

 change the default setting values using shortcode attributes - WhatsApp Number, Style, Pre-filled message, Call to Action.